Espyo/Pikifen/readme.md

 ## Disclaimer

-Licensing info can be found in `license.txt`.
+Project licensing info can be found in `license.txt`.

-_Pikmin_ ® is a trademark of Nintendo®.
+Trademark and copyright of _Pikmin_ belongs to Nintendo.
-_Pikifen_ and any fan content run within it are not affiliated with Nintendo®, do not replace any official Nintendo content, do not contain any copyrighted assets, and can not be sold.
+_Pikifen_ and any fan content run within it are not affiliated with Nintendo, do not replace any official Nintendo content, do not contain any copyrighted assets, and can not be sold.
-They are non-commercial projects created by fans of the _Pikmin_ ® franchise for entertainment and educational purposes only.
+They are non-commercial projects created by fans of the _Pikmin_ franchise for entertainment and educational purposes only.